dvdciri/MultiChoiceRecyclerView/README.md

         android:layout_height="match_parent" />
 ```

-- Instanciate you object and connect the view
 ```java
     MultiChoiceRecyclerView mMultiChoiceRecyclerView = (MultiChoiceRecyclerView) findViewById(R.id.multiChoiceRecyclerView);
 ```

-- Extend you adapter to the MultiChoiceAdapter and add it to the RecyclerView as per normal usage
+Extend your adapter to the MultiChoiceAdapter and add it to the RecyclerView as per normal usage
 ```java
     public class MyAdapter extends MultiChoiceAdapter<MyViewHolder> {